robfatland/chlorophyll/instructions.md

 4. choose AMIs from the left sidebar

-5. use the upper drop-down to change from Owned By Me to Private
+5. Ensure that the upper drop-down menu reads 'Owned By Me'

 You should now see an AMI called `jupyter1`.